nodejs/node/doc/api/n-api.md

 the functions available in the N-API are used.

-APIs exposed by N-AP are generally used to create and manipulate JavaScript values.
+APIs exposed by N-API are generally used to create and manipulate JavaScript values.
 Concepts and operations generally map to ideas specified in the ECMA262 Language Specification.
 The APIs have the following
 properties: